-The projects in Romania’s southeastern region of Dobrogea are more than a decade old.
+The projects in the southeastern region of Dobruja, or Dobrogea in Romanian, are more than a decade old.
 As the government cut back on subsidies, the permits from 2014 expired.

 OX2 said more than half of the targeted SEK 3.3 billion or EUR 328 million in proceeds from the initial public offering would facilitate growth while that the remainder would be used to pay off debt.
 The company is controlled by Peas Industries and Altor.

 Projects are intended for sale

 The firm based in Stockholm said it secures land to enable the development and delivery of turnkey wind and solar farms and that it acquires and further develops projects that have already been initiated by other developers.
 It added that it doesn’t own energy production assets, but that it sells completed projects to financial and industrial investors, larger companies and energy producers.

 OX2 sells completed projects to financial and industrial investors, larger companies and energy producers

 As of the end of March, OX2 had a project development portfolio of 17 GW in onshore and offshore wind and solar power.
 The company said in the press release about the upcoming IPO that it offers technical and commercial management services to projects it has developed and sold as well as to projects developed by third parties.

 OX2 operates in Sweden, Finland, Poland, France, Lithuania, Norway, Spain, Italy and Romania.